 Students will love putting on their detective hats to find who stole the leprechaun’s Lucky Charms cereal.
 Thankfully, there are plenty of other inference detective lessons!
 For instance, The Case of the Missing Apples is perfect as the weather warms up.
 Students will narrow down suspects to find who stole the farmer’s apples.
 Furthermore, there are lessons on the case of the missing candy, cape, and toy sack.
 There are so many options since inferences are tough.
 However, students will love every minute of these lessons!

 Making inferences can be one of the most challenging standards for students to master.
-However, The Case of the Lucky Charms is an exciting way to gain confidence in this skill!
+These higher-order thinking skills activities are a fun way for students to practice.
+The Case of the Lucky Charms is an exciting way to gain confidence in this skill!
 By putting on detective hats and receiving a case file, students will feel mature and trusted.
 Therefore, they will put all of their focus into solving the case!

 If you do not want to miss any of the upcoming lessons, join my email list to be notified of all the interactive lessons coming up!
 By joining the email list, you will also receive freebies for blog exclusive subscribers!